Gibbs measures for contact Anosov flows are all exponentially mixing: Lyapunov exponents and Lyapunov regularity functions

-In this paper by a {{ \bf Pesin set}} in $M$ we mean a compact subset $P$ of $\ll$ with $\m(P) > 0$ such that there exist constants $\ep > 0$ and $C > 0$ and a Lyapunov $\ep$-regularity function $R_\ep(x)$ on $\ll$ with $R_\ep(x) \leq C$ for all $x \in P$.
-In a similar way we define Pesin sets in $R$ (i.e. in $R\cap \ll$) with respect to the induced measure $\mu$ on $R$ (see Sect.
-4.2).
-Clearly Pesin sets always exist\footnote{In \cite{St4} we considered Gibbs measures admitting {\it Pesin sets with exponentially small tails}, i.e. Pesin sets whose preimages along the flow have measures decaying exponentially fast.
+In \cite{St5} we considered Gibbs measures admitting {\it Pesin sets with exponentially small tails}, i.e. Pesin sets whose preimages along the flow have measures decaying exponentially fast.
 Existence of such Pesin sets for a variety of Gibbs measures for hyperbolic diffeomorphisms and flows was established in \cite{GSt}.
-However, to our knowledge, there are no general results of this kind.}.
+However, to our knowledge, there are no general results of this kind.

 \ms